simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-11-08
+<br />**Date image released:**  2024-11-09
-<br />**This image is owned by:**  Francesco Radici
+<br />**This image is owned by:**  Voyager
-<br />**Title of the image:**  Helping Hand in Cassiopeia
+<br />**Title of the image:**  Neptune at Night
-<br />**Description for the image:**  Drifting near the plane of our Milky Way galaxy these dusty molecular clouds seem to extend a helping hand on a cosmic scale.
-Part of a local complex of star-forming interstellar clouds they include LDN 1358, 1357, and 1355 from American astronomer Beverly Lynds' 1962 Catalog of Dark Nebulae.
-Presenting a challenging target for astro-imagers, the obscuring dark nebulae are nearly 3,000 light-years away, toward rich starfields in the northern constellation Cassiopeia.
-At that distance, this deep, telescopic field of view would span about 80 light-years.
+<br />**Description for the image:**  Ice giant Neptune is faint in Earth's night sky.
+Some 30 times farther from the Sun than our fair planet, telescopes are needed to catch a glimpse of the dim and distant world.
+This dramatic view of Neptune's night just isn't possible for telescopes in the vicinity of planet Earth though.
+Peering out from the inner Solar System they can only bring Neptune's day side into view.
+In fact this night side image with Neptune's slender crescent next to the crescent of its large moon Triton was captured by Voyager 2.
+Launched from planet Earth in 1977 the Voyager 2 spacecraft made a close fly by of the Solar System's outermost planet in 1989, looking back on Neptune as the robotic spacecraft continued its voyage to interstellar space.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/Ldn1355HelpingHandFR2048.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/neptunetriton_voyager_960.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).